UniversalDependencies/udw21/index.md

-[Universal Dependencies](http://universaldependencies.org/) (UD) is a framework for cross-linguistically consistent treebank annotation that has so far been applied to over 90 languages.
+[Universal Dependencies](http://universaldependencies.org/) (UD) is a framework for cross-linguistically consistent treebank annotation that has so far been applied to over 100 languages.

-The framework is aiming to capture similarities as well as idiosyncracies among typologically different languages (e.g., morphologically rich languages, pro-drop languages, and languages featuring clitic doubling).
+The framework is aiming to capture similarities as well as idiosyncrasies among typologically different languages (e.g., morphologically rich languages, pro-drop languages, and languages featuring clitic doubling).
 The goal in developing UD was not only to support comparative evaluation and cross-lingual learning but also to